I don’t want to be here. I’m not a soldier. I don’t even own a sword. Hardly any of us do. There can’t be more than a dozen swords between us.

 I continue my song, I sing the long necked beasts as tall as ten men, with hearts the size of barrels.
 I sing their stories of kindness and gentleness, of care for all, of courage when they face the fierce ones, daring to offer love to those afraid to be loved.

-Across the field I see the king lose his grip on his sword.
-The oversized weapon falls slowly to the ground, like a felled tree.
+But no. Something unexpected is happening.
+The king has released his grip and the oversized weapon falls slowly to the ground, like a felled tree.
 The king sinks to his knees, several of his men follow, then a few more.
 The king’s shoulders are shaking.
 I do believe he is weeping.
 On the opposite rise, the rival army is unravelling.
 Everywhere men are weeping, some are holding each other.
 Weapons lay discarded on the ground.

 My song ends and I fall silent, exhausted, ready to collapse.
 As my knees give way, my mentor on the harpist catch me and hold me upright.